aam9063/Portfolio/src/content/blog/06-temporal-in-js/index.md

 ---
 title: "JavaScript Temporal Is Coming: The Modern Way to Handle Dates & Times"
 summary: "JavaScript is long overdue for a better way to handle dates and times—and **Temporal** is set to revolutionize this.
-Introduced in an MDN blog post on **January 24, 2025**, Temporal is already rolling out in experimental browser versions, signaling a major shift in how we work with time in JS ([developer.mozilla.org][1]).
+Introduced in an MDN blog post on **January 24, 2025**, Temporal is already rolling out in experimental browser versions, signaling a major shift in how we work with time in JS"
-"
 date: "Jul 1, 2025"
 draft: false
 tags: